quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-24
 Made it so that you move to the next level once you have collected enough money bags and the dialogue has finished.

+## 2024-04-25
+Made a title and a background sprite.
+Also added a keyboard sound to the dialogue typewriter effect.